top of page

 Making Sense of Historic Heights Design Guidelines

 If you have been considering purchasing, building or even renovating a home in Houston Heights, you need to be aware of the Historic Guidelines that outline what you can and cannot do with your home within the various pockets of the area.
-Here, you will gain some insight to help you navigate your way through the districts and make heads or tails of their requirements.

 For the most part, internal renovations do not require a Certificate of Appropriateness (COA), an exception could be if you encounter shiplap in your home.
 Shiplap cannot be removed from the home; however, it can be covered with sheetrock.
 And windows are considered external construction and do require the approval of the Houston Archaeological and Historical Commission (HAHC).
 If you are unsure if a renovation you're considering requires approval, contact the Historic Preservation Office before beginning any work.